MetaMask/metamask-docs/wallet/how-to/use-sdk/javascript/batch-json-rpc-requests.md

 # Batch JSON-RPC requests

-You can batch multiple JSON-RPC requests using [MetaMask SDK](../../../concepts/sdk/index.md).
+You can batch multiple JSON-RPC requests in a single RPC call using MetaMask SDK.

-The SDK's enables you to batch multiple JSON-RPC requests in a single RPC call, providing a streamlined approach for dapps to interact with EVM networks, and enabling complex sequences of actions.
+This feature enables dapps to interact with EVM networks in a streamlined way, and enables complex sequences of actions.
-This method enhances performance, usability, and efficiency by reducing the number of network calls made to MetaMask.
+It enhances performance, usability, and efficiency by reducing the number of network calls made to MetaMask.

-Use cases include:
+Use cases for batching requests include:

 - **Batching multiple signatures** - Send multiple signing requests in one batch.
 - **Switching networks** - Switch the EVM network, perform an action such as sending a transaction, and switch back, all in one batch.
 - **Mixed transactions and signatures** - Combine transaction sending and signing requests in one batch.

-`metamask_batch` opens up additional possibilities for sophisticated transaction flows in dapps, enhancing the user experience and operational efficiency.
+This feature opens up additional possibilities for sophisticated transaction flows in dapps, enhancing the user experience and operational efficiency.

 ## Prerequisites